 The elements included in the GHG statement (for example, Scope 1, Scope 2 and Scope 3 emissions, emissions deductions, and removals).
 A benchmark that may be appropriate, depending on the circumstances, is gross reported emissions, that is, the aggregate of reported Scope 1, Scope 2 and Scope 3 emissions before subtracting any emissions deductions or removals.
 Materiality relates to the emissions covered by the practitioner’s conclusion.
 Therefore, when the practitioner’s conclusion does not cover the entire GHG statement, materiality is set in relation to only that portion of the GHG statement that is covered by the practitioner’s conclusion as if it were the GHG statement.

 The quantity of a particular type of emission or the nature of a particular disclosure.
-In some cases, there are particular types of emissions or disclosures for which misstatements of lesser or greater amounts than materiality for the GHG statement in its entirety is appropriate.
-For example, the practitioner may consider it appropriate to set a lower or greater materiality for emissions from a particular jurisdiction, or for a particular gas, Scope or facility.
+In some cases, there are particular types of emissions or disclosures for which misstatements of lesser or greater amounts than materiality for the GHG statement in its entirety are acceptable.
+For example, the practitioner may consider it appropriate to set a lower or greater materiality for emissions from a particular jurisdiction, or for a particular gas, scope or facility.

 How the GHG statement presents relevant information, for example, whether it includes a comparison of emissions with a prior period(s), a base year, or a “cap,” in which case determining materiality in relation to the comparative information may be a relevant consideration.
 Where a “cap” is relevant, materiality may be set in relation to the entity’s allocation of the cap if it is lower than reported emissions.